soradotwav/mcs/README.md

 Metacritic Scraper is a Java-based project that allows users to scrape metadata from Metacritic pages and retrieve information about games such as their titles, platforms, release dates, critic scores, and links.

 As this is still a work in progress things are subject to drastic change.
+Currently only game list links and game webpages are able to properly be scraped.

 ## Prerequisites